zamartz/OmniFormTracker/README.md

 Omniture Form Tracker JavaScript - Tracks all form processes on a page and creates a path.
 Once page leaves on (Refresh, Navigate, Form Submit) send list to omniture.
 Tracks with Omniture s.tl() "o" custome link type.
 Adobe SiteCatalyst

+If the last reported form action is the completion action (button) then the form has converted.
+If not you can see where the user trailed off.

 ## Details

 * Report String - string is reported with Bar "|" separators and identifies error clicks with Asterisk "*"